JulioJu/scholarProjectWebSemantic/README.md

 See also https://en.wikipedia.org/wiki/SQL_injection

-* But as it's a standard, if we change of implementation it could be a little more bit hard.
+* Say that as it's not the best solution because it's not a standard is IHMO not an argument.
+In fact, we could very easy retrieve the SPARQL syntax in the output of the console!
+Then if we want to use Virtuoso, simply see the output of the Console!

 ### Java API 1) syntax form of the query